Lombiq/PowerShell-Analyzers/Readme.md

 Bug reports, feature requests, comments, questions, code contributions and love letters are warmly welcome.
 You can send them to us via GitHub issues and pull requests.
 Please adhere to our [open-source guidelines](https://lombiq.com/open-source-guidelines) while doing so.

 This project is developed by [Lombiq Technologies](https://lombiq.com/).
 Commercial-grade support is available through Lombiq.

+### Publishing a new NuGet package

+When publishing a new version of the NuGet package, even if it's just a pre-release, also update the package references under _TestSolutions\Lombiq.Analyzers.PowerShell.PackageReference_ to the new version.
+This is necessary to test the analyzers in the context of a consuming project.